kylejones200/psis_4700_applied_ai/webslides/advanced_Cognitive-Load-and-AI-UX.md

 ## Summary

-AI UX bridges intelligence and comprehension.
+AI UX bridges intelligence and comprehension
 Design clarity is as important as accuracy

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.